pojntfx/networked-linux-memsync/docs/main.md

 Another familiar implementation is observed in UNIX pipes, a fundamental part of shells such as GNU Bash or POSIX `sh`.
 Here, the output of a command can be "piped" into another for further processing; for instance, the results from a `curl` command fetching data from an API could be piped into the `jq` tool for JSON manipulation[@peek1994unix].

+### Go

+Go is a statically typed, compiled open-source programming language released by Google in 2009[@donovan2015go].
+It is typically known for its simplicity, and was developed to address the unsuitability of many traditional languages for modern distrbuted systems development.
+Thanks to it's input from many people affiliated with UNIX, such as Rob Pike and Ken Thomposon, as well as good support for concurrency, Go is particulary popular for the development of cloud services and other types of network programming.
+The headline feature of Go is "Goroutines", a lightweight feature that allows for concurrent function execution that is similar to Threads, but more scalable at support for millions of Goroutines per program.
+Synchronization between different Goroutines is provided done by using channels, which are type- and concurrency-safe conduits for data.

 ### gRPC and Protocol Buffers

 gRPC is an open-source, high-performance remote procedure call (RPC) framework developed by Google in 2015.
 It is recognized for its cross-platform compatibility, supporting a variety of languages including Go, Rust, JavaScript and more. gRPC is being maintained by the Cloud Native Computing Foundation (CNCF), which ensures vendor neutrality.

 One of the notable features of the gRPC is its usage of HTTP/2 as the transport protocol.
 This allows it to exploit features of HTTP/2 such as header compression, which minimizes bandwidth usage, and request multiplexing, enabling multiple requests to be sent concurrently over a single connection.
-In addition to HTTP/2, gRPC utilizes Protocol Buffers (protobuf) as the Interface Definition Language (IDL) and wire format.
+In addition to HTTP/2, gRPC utilizes Protocol Buffers (Protobuf), more specifically proto3, as the Interface Definition Language (IDL) and wire format.
 Protobuf is a compact, high-performance, and language-neutral mechanism for data serialization.
 This makes it preferable over the more dynamic, but more verbose and slower JSON format often used in REST APIs.

 One of the strengths of the gRPC framework is its support for various types of RPCs.
 Not only does it support unary RPCs where the client sends a single request to the server and receives a single response in return, mirroring the functionality of a traditional function call, but also server-streaming RPCs, wherein the client sends a request, and the server responds with a stream of messages.
 Conversely, in client-streaming RPCs, the client sends a stream of messages to a server in response to a request.
 It also supports bidirectional RPCs, wherein both client and server can send messages to each other.

 What distinguishes gRPC is its pluggable structure that allows for added functionalities such as load balancing, tracing, health checking, and authentication, which make it a comprehensive solution for developing distributed systems[@google2023grpc].

+### fRPC and Polyglot

+fRPC is an open-source RPC framework released by Loophole labs in 2022.
+It is proto3-compatible, meaning that it can be used as a drop-in replacement for gRPC, promising better performance characteristics.
+A unique feature is it's ability to stop the RPC system to rerieve and underlying connection, which makes it possible to re-use connections for different purposes[@loopholelabs2023frpc].
+Internally, it uses Frisbee as it's messaging framework to implement the request-response semantics[@loopholelabs2022frisbee], and Polyglot, a high-performance serialization framework, as it's Protobuf equivalent.
+Polyglot achieves a similar goal as Protobuf, which is to encode data structures in a platform-independent way, but does so with less legacy code and a simpler wire format.
+It is also language-independent, with implementations for Go, Rust and TypeScript[@loopholelabs2023polyglot].

 ### Redis